Heel Pain Doctors

 Plantar fasciitis is often a common reason behind heel pain.
 This condition results from inflammation in the plantar fascia, a band of tissue that connects the heel bone to the toes.

-If you have plantar fasciitis, you may feel throbbing, stabbing or other severe pain under the bottom of your heel.
+If you have plantar fasciitis, you may feel throbbing, stabbing pain or other severe pain under the bottom of your heel.
 You may also feel a dull, constant ache in your heel, even during resting periods.
+Many patients describe this discomfort as plantar fasciitis pain, which can significantly impact daily activities.

 Plantar fasciitis can be caused by wearing unsupportive shoes, exercising without stretching, standing for long periods and playing rigorous sports.